Beothuk: Archaeology

-The area around eastern Notre Dame Bay, on the northeast coast of Newfoundland, contains numerous archeological sites containing material from indigenous cultures.
-One of them is the Boyd's Cove site.
+The area around eastern Notre Dame Bay, on the northeast coast of Newfoundland, contains numerous archeological sites containing material from Indigenous cultures.
+One of these is the Boyd's Cove site.
 At the foot of a bay, it is protected by a maze of islands sheltering it from waves and winds.
 The site was found in 1981 during an archeological survey to locate Beothuk sites to study their artifacts for insight into Beothuk culture.

-Records were too limited to answer questions about the people.
-Few record-keeping Europeans contacted the Beothuk, and information about them is limited.
-By contrast, peoples such as the Huron or the Mi'kmaq interacted with the French missionaries, who studied and taught them, and had extensive trade with French, Dutch and English merchants - all of whom made records of their encounters.
+Records and information were limited, therefore some questions about the people could not be answered because few record-keeping Europeans contacted the Beothuk.
+By contrast, peoples such as the Huron or the Mi'kmaq interacted with the French missionaries, who studied and taught them and had extensive trade with French, Dutch, and English merchants - all of whom made records of their encounters.

-References document a Beothuk presence in the region of Notre Dame Bay in the last half of the 18th and early part of the 19th century.
+There are references that document Beothuk presence in the region of Notre Dame Bay in the last half of the 18th and early part of the 19th century.
 Previous archaeological surveys and amateur finds indicate it was likely the Beothuk lived in the area prior to European encounter.
 Eastern Notre Dame Bay is rich in animal and fish life: seals, fish, and seabirds, and its hinterland supported large caribou herds.

-Archaeologists found sixteen Aboriginal sites, ranging in age from the Maritime Archaic era (7000 BC – modern) through the Palaeo-Eskimo period, down to the Recent Indian (including the Beothuk) occupation.
+Archaeologists found sixteen Indigenous sites, ranging in age from the Maritime Archaic era (7000 BC – modern) through the Palaeo-Eskimo period, down to the Recent Indigenous (including the Beothuk) occupation.
 Two of the sites are associated with the historical Beothuk.
 Boyd's Cove, the larger of the two, is 3000 m2 and is on top of a 6 m glacial moraine.
 The coarse sand, gravel, and boulders were left behind by glaciers.

 The artifacts provide answers to an economic question: why did the Beothuk avoid Europeans?
 The interiors of four houses and their environs produced some 1,157 nails, the majority of which were forged by the Beothuk.
 The site's occupants manufactured some sixty-seven projectile points (most made from nails and bones).
 They modified nails to use as what are believed to be scrapers to remove fat from animal hides, they straightened fish hooks and adapted them as awls, they fashioned lead into ornaments, and so on.
 In summary, the Boyd's Cove Beothuk took debris from an early modern European fishery and fashioned materials.